-- Computer Labs: Computer labs are available during the school day for teacher check-out only. - Equipment: All computer labs provide appropriate access to modern hardware, software, and the internet.
+- Equipment: All computer labs provide appropriate access to modern hardware, software, and the internet.
 Students are strongly urged to use their HHS-provided Google account for all school purposes. - Use: It is expected that students respect the use of school equipment.
 Any misuse of school technology will be considered vandalism and consequences will be imposed.
 No food or drinks are allowed in computer labs. - Student Technology Accounts: Students have access to the district's wireless network, their HHS-provided Google account, Naviance, and Student Portal to Infinite Campus.
 Students should not share their login information with anyone else.
 Students are responsible for all content connected to their accounts.